 - Fast speed.
 No network required.
 No data loss.
 Green & safe.

 Part 1.
 Why Is iCloud Storage Almost Full or Full?

-As is known, Apple only gives each iCloud account 5GB free storage space which will be used to store various data like photos, photos, videos, notes, contacts, books, etc. Obviously, it is not enough for much data backup as recording a 4K video on iPhone would consume approximately 375 MB per minute.
+As is known, Apple only gives each iCloud account 5GB free storage space which will be used to store various data like photos, videos, notes, contacts, books, etc. Obviously, it is not enough for much data backup as recording a 4K video on iPhone would consume approximately 375 MB per minute.
 When you receive "not enough iCloud storage but there is" error message when backing up iPhone or iPad via iCloud, it means your iCloud storage is almost full or full, and you are suggested to get more iCloud storage by joining in Apple iCloud+ plan.
 Also, if you backup multiple devices to one iCloud account, you will run out of the space even faster.

 To avoid the iCloud storage limits, you can try the following methods to free up iCloud storage for iPhone iPad and then backup iPhone iPad data like photos, videos, notes, contacts, etc. with iCloud easily.
 If needed, a good way is also introduced to help you backup iPhone iPad to Mac or Windows PC without iCloud or iTunes.

 Part 2.
 How to Solve not Enough iCloud Storage Error on iPhone iPad?

 As explained above, when there is an alert saying there is not enough iCloud storage available, you need to first check what files are exhausting your iCloud storage.
 Then, take steps to reduce the data stored in iCloud, or upgrade your iCloud plan to make more iCloud storage space to backup new photos, videos, contacts, and so on.